94jjiisu/Data-Science/QnA with chat-gpt/Older models are still using?.md

-### Q1.
-There are many old models that have already been released.
+### Q. There are many old models that have already been released.
 Are they still used a lot?

 <br>